dheeru0198/tic-tac-toe/README.md

-Simple implementation of 2 player tic-tac-toe game in Python
+Simple implementation of 2 player tic-tac-toe game in Python.